Last Updated on 23 December 2025 by Cycloscope

 - Neck warmer

-What budget for a cycle touring trip in Morocco?
+What is the budget for a bikepacking trip in Morocco?

-As we mention in all of our cycle touring guides, the budget for a bikepacking trip varies greatly according to the needs, wants, and availabilities of the cyclist.
+As we mention in all our cycle touring guides, the budget for a bikepacking trip varies greatly depending on the cyclist’s needs, wants, and availability.

 Is it allowed to do wild camping in Morocco?